-137 Similarly, loaning the use of time-share and recreational property are not considered as gifts under the ITA.
+134 Similarly, loaning the use of time-share and recreational property are not considered as gifts under the ITA.
 See CRA, Registered Charities Newsletter No. 18, Spring 2004.

-138 CRA, Information Letter CIL-2002-009, July 10, 2002; and CRA, Registered Charities Newsletter No. 22, March 2005.
+In this regard, CRA takes the view that the term "transfer" has to involve more than merely granting a right to use property for a limited time (CRA, Information Letter CIL-2002-009, July 10, 2002; and CRA, Registered Charities Newsletter No. 22, March 2005).